Save Huddersfield NHS: Loss of council seat

 Although still listed as leader of Save Huddersfield NHS in April 2010, Grunsell defended her seat on Kirklees Council at the 2010 elections as a Trade Unionist and Socialist Coalition candidate.
 She was defeated, falling to fourth place with 1472 votes.

-Recent developments
+Later developments

-For a number of reasons, both personal and political, the broad coalition that gave rise to Save Huddersfield NHS fragmented after the 2010 election.
-However, in 2014 a group of local activists, several of whom had been involved in the original 2006 crusade, and all of whom were incensed by the coalition government's plans to restructure the health service, as well as proposals to close Accident and Emergency Services at Calderdale Royal Hospital, founded a Huddersfield chapter of the national campaign group, Keep Our NHS Public.
-At the moment, it is not clear whether the new grouping harbours electoral ambitions.
+The broad coalition that gave rise to Save Huddersfield NHS fragmented after the 2010 election, and the party deregistered.
+In 2014 a group of local activists, several of whom had been involved in the original 2006 movement, and all of whom were incensed by the coalition government's plans to restructure the health service, as well as proposals to close Accident and Emergency Services at Calderdale Royal Hospital, founded a Huddersfield chapter of the national campaign group, Keep Our NHS Public.
 Its primary aim, according to the secretary, Richard Murgatroyd, is to alert "the public about what is going on and why it matters to local people."